 Culture: For such a beautiful shrub, Hamamelis is extremely easy to care for.
-It prefers full sun, but will tolerate all kinds of soil.
+It prefers full sun, and will tolerate all kinds of soil.
 Mine flourishes on a steep, south-facing bank, and in clay soil that I amended with plenty of leaf mold.
 Provide water the first spring and summer, but thereafter you needn’t bother.
 The shrub will attain a height and spread of 6-10 feet in as many years, so give it ample room to grow.
 It is hardy in zones 4-8.
 It is also pest and disease-free, and deer-resistant.

 For scented winter flowers, summer greenery and autumn color, you really can’t beat Hamamelis vernalis.
 Can you imagine this shrub in your own garden?